The PFAS Multi-Site Health Study

 - The University at Albany and the NYSDOH will form a community advisory panel (CAP) in both communities.

-- Towards the end of 2020 and beginning 2021, eligible residents will be invited to schedule a clinical visit and complete tests for the study.
+- In the spring of 2021, eligible residents will be invited to schedule a clinical visit and complete tests for the study.

 - Participants will receive a report of their test results.

 - University at Albany and NYSDOH staff will meet with community members and physicians to discuss the study results and answer questions about individual results.

 - Ask questions about your residential, drinking water usage, occupational, and medical history

 With your consent, staff will also collect information from your medical records and your child’s school records.